raspberrypilearning/fl-programming-robotics/course_info/progrobot_info.md

 + Wire strippers
 + Scissors
 + Screwdriver
-+ A small cardboard box for the chassis (can be plastic, wood, metal etc.)
++ A small cardboard box for the chassis (can be plastic, wood, metal, etc.)

 You can view most of the required components on this [AliExpress Wish List](https://my.aliexpress.com/wishlist/shared.htm?groupId=100000018016415), but they can be ordered / bought anywhere, and alternatives are also available.